 There are different methods of acupuncture available.
 Dry needling is the use of only acupuncture needles.
 Electroacupuncture is a form of acupuncture where a small electric current is passed between a pair of acupuncture needles to alleviate severe or chronic pain.
 It is only used in certain patients and sedation may be recommended.
-Hemo-acupuncture involves inserting a large needle into a blood vessel to draw or release a few drops of bloods in order to help clear localized inflammation in specific area.
+Hemo-acupuncture involves inserting a large needle into a blood vessel to draw or release a few drops of blood in order to help clear localized inflammation in a specific area.
 Aquapuncture is the injection of water, Vit B solution, or some other liquid substance to stimulate an acupuncture point for a longer period of time while also getting the benefit of the effects of the liquid.

 The frequency of acupuncture sessions depends on what condition is being treated.
 If the condition is a chronic issue like arthritis, then acupuncture might be recommended on a regular basis.
 An acute condition may be treated with 1-3 sessions.
 We believe in preventative medicine.
 Regular acupuncture may be helpful to prevent illness or injury to your horse.
 After the initial consultation, Dr. Kelley will be able to give specific recommendations on future treatment options.

 Conditions that benefit acupuncture: